Sinhagad Fort, Pune, Maharashtra

 Mr. PS

-a month agoSinhagad Fort is a must-visit for anyone in Pune looking for a blend of history and stunning natural beauty.
+2 months agoSinhagad Fort is a must-visit for anyone in Pune looking for a blend of history and stunning natural beauty.
 I visited with my wife this past Saturday on the bike and the experience was fantastic.
 1. Scenic Ride: The bike ride up to the fort is exhilarating, offering winding roads and breathtaking views of the surrounding valleys, especially in the early morning.
 2. Historic Charm: The ancient architecture and massive gates are well-preserved, providing a great sense of Maratha history.
 3. Authentic Food: You cannot leave without trying the local Pithla-Bhakri and the famous curd (dahi) served in earthen pots; it’s the highlight of the trip.
 4. Great Views: The panoramas from the top are incredible, making it a perfect spot for photography and enjoying the fresh breeze.
 Overall, it’s a perfect weekend getaway for couples and adventure seekers alike.
 Highly recommended!

 Nikita Kapadia

-3 weeks agoSinhagad Fort, Pune, is mainly worth visiting for the drive and the scenic views rather than the fort itself.
+a month agoSinhagad Fort, Pune, is mainly worth visiting for the drive and the scenic views rather than the fort itself.
 The road leading up to the starting point of the fort is good and smooth, making the drive comfortable and enjoyable.
 The surrounding views from this point are quite nice, especially in good weather.
 However, it is best to just reach the starting point of the fort.
 Going further inside is not very rewarding, as the fort area is not well maintained.
 Unfortunately, there is garbage thrown around by visitors, which spoils the natural beauty and overall experience.
 The lack of cleanliness and maintenance is clearly noticeable.
 Apart from enjoying the view and the drive, there is honestly nothing much to do at the fort.
 The structures are basic, and there are no proper facilities or efforts to preserve the place.
 After spending a short time, most people simply turn back and drive down.
 Overall, Sinhagad Fort is okay for a short drive and a quick break from the city, but expectations should be kept low regarding the fort experience.
 It would be much better if cleanliness and maintenance were improved.
 Good for a one-time visit, mainly for the road and the view.